bufbuild/protobuf-es/docs/src/content/docs/json-types.md

 JSON types are an advanced feature enabled with the plugin option `json_types=true`.

 When enabled, `@bufbuild/protoc-gen-es` generates a JSON type for every Protobuf message and enumeration.
 That type matches the exact JSON shape emitted by `toJson()` with standard options.
+This is a small feature until you need it, then it becomes very hard to give up.

 ## Message JSON types